Things to Do While on Assignment in Seattle, WA

 Calm Your Culture Craving

 Seattle is embedded with art.
 Nearly 400 installations are permanently sited in the City of Seattle’s public art collection.
 You can find them in parks, on bridges, on the streets, at libraries and at public transportation stops.
-Follow this interactive map to see some of the most famous pieces of public art throughout the city.
+Discover public art with your smARTphone to see some of the most famous pieces of public art throughout the city.
 If that’s not enough, you can also visit:

 • Seattle Art Museum – Only one block from the famous Pike Place Market, the galleries feature art from around the world.
 It’s easy to enjoy a day visiting the SAM’s three locations, which include downtown, Asian Art Museum in Volunteer Park and Olympic Sculpture Park on the waterfront.